baghaii/msmsaa-website/README.md

 directory.
 Jekyll knows to use \_source to build \_site because of the information in \_config.yml.

-Changes to the website should be made in \_site so they are not lost in future revisions.
+Changes to the website should be made in \_source so they are not lost in future revisions.